Muzammil-Bilwani/advance-python-course/week_5_6/README.md

-## Week 5: Introduction to Django Framework
+## Week 5 and 6: Introduction to Django Framework

 ### REST API